vsbuffalo/vincebuffalo-website/_posts/2012-02-21-dont-be-a-dick.md

 In the second half of Tom's email (after attacking me), he asked me to help him fix his software.
-Now, collaboration can be difficult; code style clashes, merges fail, etc. In a small project, you're really in bed with your collaborators.
-Now that Tom has sent me the signal he's a dick, do you think I'll work on his project with him?
+Now, collaboration can be difficult; code style clashes, merges fail, frustration is common.
+In a small project, you're really in bed with your collaborators.
+Now that Tom has sent me the signal he's nasty in correspondences, do you think I'll work on this project with him?
 Hell no. I'd rather fork, fix the problem and encourage others to use my software.
-Of course this is bad for OSS; consider this passage from Eric S. Raymond's [Jargon File](http://catb.org/jargon/html/F/forked.html):
+Of course this is bad for OSS;
+consider this passage from Eric S. Raymond's [Jargon File](http://catb.org/jargon/html/F/forked.html):

 > Forking is considered a Bad Thing - not merely because it implies a lot